ankitasak08/ankitasak08/README.md

-# Hey there ! 👋
+# Hey there 👋 Welcome to my GitHub profile !

-I'm Ankita Sakharkar, an avid learner and tech enthusiast based in Nagpur.
-Welcome to my GitHub profile! 🚀
+- 🤖 I'm Ankita Sakharkar,  I'm on a thrilling expedition to decode the secrets of Machine Learning and Data Science and navigate through the vast landscapes of algorithms and datasets.
+- 💻 Aspiring data sorcerer, code wrangler, and problem-solving aficionado, I'm fueled by an insatiable curiosity to understand and create.

 ## About Me